Thursday, 26 October 2023

 Two boats had joined the parade that I wasn't expecting.
 A Drascombe Longboat we'd seen moored on the OSC moorings and a modern gaff cutter.
 The cutter turned out to be Lazy Wind, OGA North Wales boat.
 They didn't know they'd make it so hadn't registered.
 Both were most welcome!

-We got back to Kerrera Marina and got fuel and snuck away.
+We got back to Kerrera Marina and got fuel then snuck away.
 I needed downtime from being sociable.
 We picked up one of the farm buoys behind Heather Island and settled down for a quiet evening.
 I cooked pasta with chorizo, our standby.

 Three down, none to go.
 A successful event.